DevEclipse1/IRbGone/README.md

-# IRbGone
+IRbGone Disclaimer

-turn off most major tv brands and some other cool stuff like projectors
+IRbGone is a tool designed to interact with and turn off most major TV brands and certain other electronics like projectors.

-I DO NOT TAKE ANY RESPONSIBILITY FOR THE USE OF THIS, THIS IS JUST FOR EDUCATIONAL PURPOSES
+This software is intended for educational and informational purposes only.
+By using IRbGone, you acknowledge and agree that you are solely responsible for the actions performed with this tool.